 The Earth Dynamics Research Group at Curtin University has an open PhD position for research in the field of absolute palaeointensity.
-The candidate will join a diverse team of ~15 researchers working on the IGCP 648 project of Supercontinent Cycles and Global Geodynamics, led by ARC Australian Laureate Fellow Prof. Z.X.
-Li, within the Department of Applied Geology (http://scieng.curtin.edu.au/wa-school-of-mines/applied-geology/).
-The available position is three years full-time with the successful applicant being offered a competitive scholarship stipend.
+The candidate will join a diverse team of researchers working on supercontinent cycles and global geodynamics led by ARC Australian Laureate Fellow Prof. Z.X.
+Li, within the School of Earth and Planetary Sciences.
+The available position is 3-4 years full-time with the successful applicant being offered a competitive scholarship stipend.

 This project aims to investigate the palaeointensity record throughout earth’s history with specific focus on its relation to supercontinent cycles.
 The research would be focused on pre-Cambrian mafic igneous rocks across Australia and potentially elsewhere.
 The research will involve collaboration with experts in palaeointensity measurements and could provide the opportunity to travel to abroad for fieldwork and/or workshops.

 Applicants must have either 1st class Honours (or equivalent qualification with research experience) or a MSc in the Earth sciences or other relevant fields.